Point Isabel History Project

 photo by Mary Barnsdale

-Point Isabel Dog Owners and Friends (PIDO) has been awarded a $10,000 grant from the East Bay Regional Park District (EBRPD) Regional Parks Foundation to document the history of Point Isabel, in advance of Point Isabel’s 50th anniversary in 2025.
+Point Isabel Dog Owners and Friends (PIDO) is administering a $10,000 grant from the East Bay Regional Park District (EBRPD) Regional Parks Foundation to document the history of Point Isabel, in conjunction with Point Isabel Regional Shoreline’s 50th anniversary in 2025.
+Point Isabel Regional Shoreline is managed by EBRPD.

 The Point Isabel area is rich historically.
 It has included Ohlone settlements, a Mexican rancho, a commercial ferry landing, a dynamite factory, a frog farm, and a gentleman’s shooting club.
-It was a place where raw sewage was pumped into San Francisco Bay.
-Until relatively recent times, the point was a low hill jutting into San Francisco Bay.
-Beginning in 1951, half was flattened for the Stege sewage treatment plant (now East Bay Municipal Utility District’s storm water treatment plant).
-The other half was leveled to create an industrial park.
+It was where raw sewage from the local community was pumped directly into San Francisco Bay and then the site of a sewage treatment plant.
+Seventy-five years ago, the point was still a low hill jutting into San Francisco Bay.
+Beginning in 1951, half was flattened for the Stege sewage treatment plant and creation of an industrial park.

-Before the environmental movement gained traction in the 1960s and 1970s, more than a third of San Francisco Bay was filled with garbage and debris to create landfill that could be developed.
-Three local women started Save the Bay in 1961; as a direct result, dumping stopped and new state regulations established the public’s right to access California shorelines.
+Before the environmental movement gained traction in the 1960s and 1970s, more than a third of San Francisco Bay was filled in with garbage and debris to create landfill that could be developed.
+Three local women started Save the Bay in 1961; as a direct result, dumping stopped, environmental standards were established to preserve the bay, and new state regulations established the public’s right to access California shorelines.

-PI before mature trees, benches, or the Bay Trail.
-The low hills were contoured by the US Army Corps of Engineers.
+Point Isabel before mature trees, benches, or the fenced Bay Trail bike path.
+The hillocks were contoured by the US Army Corps of Engineers to echo the hills of the original low, rocky peninsula.

 When the United States Postal Service (USPS) built its Rydin Road bulk mail sorting facility in the mid-1970s, it had to grant public access to the water.
 In April 1975, USPS and EBRPD signed a 50-year lease for an L-shaped fringe of landfill around the postal facility.
 That became Point Isabel Regional Shoreline.

 The park district kept PIDO on a short leash during the early years.
-Gradually, PIDO worked up to a 10-year Special Use Agreement and having its own bulletin boards at the park.
-The Regional Parks Foundation’s grant to PIDO furthers a partnership that benefits Point Isabel, park visitors and, of course, dogs.
+Gradually, PIDO worked up to a 10-year Special Use Agreement that enables it to hold several events a year and have its own bulletin boards at the park, while obliging it to communicate park rules and encourage visitors to keep Point Isabel clean and safe.
+PIDO also donates at least $2,000 a year to EBRPD, to help cover the cost of MuttMitts.
+To date, it has contributed more than $60,000.
+The Regional Parks Foundation’s grant furthers a publicpartnership that benefits Point Isabel, park visitors and, of course, dogs.

-Aerial view in the 1960s, after Point Isabel’s hill had been leveled and a sewage treatment plant built.
-The empty space eventually became Costco, a bulk mail sorting facility, and Point Isabel Regional Shoreline.
+Aerial view in the 1960s, after Point Isabel had been leveled and the Stege sewage treatment plant (now an EBMUD stormwater treatment facility) was built.
+The empty space eventually included a warehouse for the Berkeley Co-op and then Costco; a bulk mail sorting facility; a business park that includes the San Francisco Estuary Institute; and Point Isabel Regional Shoreline.